microsoft/rushstack.io-website/docs/api/api-extractor-model.excerpttoken.canonicalreference.md

 ## ExcerptToken.canonicalReference property

-The hyperlink target for a token whose type is `ExcerptTokenKind.Reference`<!-- -->.
-For other token types, this property will be `undefined`<!-- -->.
+The hyperlink target for a token whose type is `ExcerptTokenKind.Reference`.
+For other token types, this property will be `undefined`.

 <b>Signature:</b>